threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_reservation.md

 # Capacity pool

-Deploying a workload on the tf grid happens in 2 steps:
+Deploying a workload on the TF Grid happens in 2 steps:

 1. Reserve a capacity pool, this is your actual capacity reservation.
 1. Deploy a workloads connected to this pool.